Frankasaurus/My-Obsidian-Vault/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/Characters/Vimak Vaimei-Laga.md

 In his clan, there was only one punishment for killing a family member: death.
 However, when the entire incident was presented to the clan leader [[Nalla "Fearless" Ogolakanu]], she decided not to execute Vimak.
 Instead, he chose to banish Vimak, although she wanted Vimak to have a lasting reminder of killing his brother.
 Nalla told Kuori that he had to drive a knife through Vimak's eye.
 This left him with a scar that is visible to this day.
 When Vimak was sent away, he received one last gift from his mother: an axe, [[Aukan's Axe of the Giant Slayer|his brother's axe]].

-In his exile, Vimak saught to travel the world, and restore his own pride and legacy, turning to [[Hevenar]] for guidance.
+In his exile, Vimak saught to travel the world, and restore his own pride and legacy, turning to his brother's patron [[Hevenar]] for guidance.
 The God is said to preach the two deaths; the first when you breathe your last breath, the second when your name is spoken for the last time.
-This suited Vimak's goals, and in his name he ventured forth, until finally reaching [[Telack]], where he met a group op new friends.
+This suited Vimak's goals of restoring the glory of Aukan, and in his name he ventured forth, until finally reaching [[Telack]], where he met a group op new friends.
 ## Adventures
 Story of after meeting the gang.
 # Relationships